 What Is Safe Mode?

-Safe Mode boots Android with only the pre-installed system apps — all downloaded apps are disabled.
-It is used for diagnosing app problems.
-“Safe mode” appears in the bottom corner of the screen when active.
+Android Safe Mode loads the phone with only pre-installed system apps — all downloaded apps are disabled.
+It is used for troubleshooting.
+You can tell you are in Safe Mode by the “Safe Mode” label in the bottom left corner of the screen.

 How to Exit Safe Mode